pedrosalasrojo/trick_tree/README.md

-# "Trick" Conditional Inference Tree
+# "Trick" for Conditional Inference Tree

 Here we show a function that tricks the Conditional Inference Tree as proposed in Valentini, Brunori, Ferreira and Salas-Rojo (2024)